A.3 Convex Functions

 The inequality (A.5) shows that from local information about a convex function (i.e., its value and derivative at a point) we can derive global information (i.e., a global underestimator of it).
 This is a remarkable property of convex functions and it justifies the connection between local optimality and global optimality in convex optimization problems.

-For a twice differentiable function \(f\), the Hessian \[ \nabla^{2}f(\bm{x}) = \left(\frac{\partial^{2}f(\bm{x})}{\partial x_{i}\partial x_{j}}\right)_{ij}\in\R^{n\times n} \] exists at each point in \(\textm{dom}\,f\), which is open.
+For a twice-differentiable function \(f\), the Hessian \[ \nabla^{2}f(\bm{x}) = \left(\frac{\partial^{2}f(\bm{x})}{\partial x_{i}\partial x_{j}}\right)_{ij}\in\R^{n\times n} \] exists at each point in \(\textm{dom}\,f\), which is open.
 The Hessian can be used to write the second-order Taylor approximation of \(f\) near \(\bm{x}\): \[ f(\bm{y}) \approx f(\bm{x}) + \nabla f(\bm{x})^\T(\bm{y} - \bm{x}) + \frac{1}{2}(\bm{y} - \bm{x})^\T\nabla^{2}f(\bm{x})(\bm{y} - \bm{x}). \]

 Suppose \(f\) is twice differentiable.
 Then \(f\) is convex if and only if \(\textm{dom}\,f\) is convex and its Hessian is positive semidefinite: \[ \nabla^{2}f(\bm{x})\succeq\bm{0} \] for all \(\bm{x}\in\textm{dom}\,f\).

 For a function on \(\R\), this reduces to the simple condition \(f''(x) \ge 0\) (and \(\textm{dom}\,f\) convex, i.e., an interval), which means that the derivative is nondecreasing.
-The condition \(\nabla^{2}f(\bm{x})\succeq\bm{0}\) can be interpreted geometrically as the requirement that the graph of the function have positive (upward) curvature at \(\bm{x}\).
+The condition \(\nabla^{2}f(\bm{x})\succeq\bm{0}\) can be interpreted geometrically as the requirement that the graph of the function has positive (upward) curvature at \(\bm{x}\).

 Similarly, \(f\) is concave if and only if \(\textm{dom}\,f\) is convex and \(\nabla^{2}f(\bm{x})\preceq\bm{0}\) for all \(\bm{x}\in\textm{dom}\,f\).

-A.3.4 Operations that preserve convexity
+A.3.4 Operations that Preserve Convexity

 Thus far, we have explored four different methods to characterize the convexity of a function: applying the definition directly, restricting the function to a line, using the first-order condition, and employing the second-order condition.
 However, in most practical scenarios, a more intriguing approach to establish convexity is to demonstrate that the function can be derived from basic convex or concave functions (such as exponentials, powers, and norms) through operations that preserve the convexity of functions.
 This approach is essentially a calculus of convex functions.